-The College of the Sequoias Foundation presents its financial statements in accordance with Statement of Financial Accounting Codifications.
-Under these reporting requirements, the Foundation is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets.
-As permitted by the codification, the Foundation does not use fund accounting.
+The accompanying financial statements are presented in accordance with Financial Accounting Standards Board (FASB) ASC 958-210-50.
+Under ASC 958-210-50, the Foundation is required to report information regarding its financial position and activities according to two classes of net assets, net assets with donor restriction and net assets without donor restriction.
+In addition, the Foundation is required to present a statement of cash flows.
+The Foundation does not use fund accounting.
+Revenues and expenses are recorded when incurred in accordance with the accrual basis of accounting.